dyn-poc/google-one-tap-ifram/README.md

 !["Google One-Tap"](https://cdn-images-1.medium.com/max/800/0*a53VMR971E48ONuG.png)
 *Google One-Tap 2.0*

-`index.html` shows how to use the iframe.
-The iframe if present at multiple places on the same page can be used having *class name* `google-iframe-mul` and if used once every page then it can be used having *id* `google-iframe`.
+`index.html` shows how to use the itermidate iframe.
+The iframe if present at multiple places on the same page can be used having *id* `g_id_intermediate_iframe`, `data-src` should include the full URL of the iframe, and `data-done` represent a callback when all is done - not contains any data.

+`google-yolo.html` represent the iframe holder for google tab.

+`google-login.js` shows how the Google One-Tap 2.0 is implemented using **JavaScript API**.
+This has multiple functions handling different tasks in the script added internally into the html.

 `event.js` shows that how the events from the Google One-Tap login are handled.
-Use this once every page whether you have multiple iframes or single.

-`google-yolo.html` shows how the Google One-Tap 2.0 is implemented using **JavaScript API**.
-This has multiple functions handling different tasks in the script added internally into the html.
+Use this in the context of the iframe page.

 ### Important Points to Remember